ou-astrophysics/Faster-R-CNN-for-Galaxy-Zoo-Clump-Scout/Faster-RCNN-Detection/README.md

 ```
 python ./run_predictions.py --model zoobot --path /path/to/pngs/
 ```
-The checkpoints for the Faster R-CNN models are not stored with this repository.
-Please download the models from here: https://s3.msi.umn.edu/FRCNN_clumps/models_final.zip and extract the files into a folder named `models_final` in the same directory.
+The checkpoints for the Faster R-CNN models need to be in a folder named `models_final` in the same directory.

 # Running post-processing
 Run the Python-script `run_post_processing.py` with the following parameters: